-According to studentaid.gov, if you paused payments during the student loan interest freeze, the date you pay off your student loans may be extended.
+If you paused payments during this period, the date you pay off your student loans may be extended.
 For instance, if your repayment term is 10 years and you paused for two years, then that 10-year date may be pushed out two more years.

-Since it may have been a while since you’ve made federal student loan payments, studentaid.gov suggests these steps to take before your repayments start again.
+Since it may have been a while since you’ve made federal student loan payments, the Department of Education suggests that you take these steps before your repayments start again.

 - Make sure your contact information is still correct for both your federal loan servicer and your studentaid.gov profile, especially if your address has changed.

 - Confirm you’re still enrolled in auto debit.
 If you’re not, sign up for it through your loan servicer.
 Note: according to studentaid.gov, for most borrowers, auto debit won’t automatically resume—you’ll need to opt in again.
-It’s best to check with your servicer; your participation may depend on when you opted in or out of the payment pause.
+It’s best to check with your servicer.

 - Find a repayment plan that meets your financial needs by using a loan simulator.
 You can also see if consolidation is a good idea for your situation.

 - Think about requesting an income-driven repayment (IDR) plan.
-It may make your federal student loan payments more affordable since they’re based on your income and family size.
+It may make your federal student loan payments more affordable since it’s based on your income and family size.

-If you’ve been taking advantage of the student loan relief, you may be out of the habit of making regular payments.
-Start putting aside money now for when payments resume.
+If you decided not to make payments during this period, you may be out of the habit of regularly making them.
+Start putting aside money now for when your payments resume.

-This is a good time to look at your income and expenses to see what impact student loan payments will have on your budget.
-YourMoney Pro is a free resource that can help you manage your money and create a plan for your financial goals.
+This is also a good time to look at your income and expenses to see what impact student loan payments will have on your budget.
+Use an online budget app; this monthly budget worksheet can help you get started.

-There may be some other ways to get help making your payments:
+There may be ways to get help making your payments: